spineo/organization/README.md

-# org
+# organization
-Simple "Organization" App developed a while back to serve as sandbox for trying out Core Data/ManagedObject/Fetch functionality.
-Latest tests on IOS10 (iPhone6S) simulator.
+Simple Company Organization App developed a while back to test CoreData/NSManagedObject/NSFetchedResultsControllerDelegate functionality.
+Latest tests were run on the XCode 8, IOS10 (iPhone6) simulator.